xingyizhao/PURE/Data/README.md

 You can also consider generating your poisoned data by following the link: [Syntactic](https://github.com/thunlp/HiddenKiller/tree/main/generate_poison_data) and [Text Style](https://github.com/martiansideofthemoon/style-transfer-paraphrase).
 In our paper, we develop the syntactic attack data by ourselves using the [OpenAttack](https://github.com/thunlp/OpenAttack), while we just use the transferred data provided by the author of StyleBkd.  <br>

-To improve the efficiency of the code, we do some simple modifications to the original code:  <br>
-    - For attackers, we do not split the IMDB, Yelp, and SST-2 dataset into train and validation during the poisoning,  <br>
-    - instead, we only use the last epoch of the model as the victim model.  <br>
-    - We keep the same setting for all attacking methods. acc_threshold= 0.85, penalty_coefficient = 0.15  <br>
+To improve the efficiency of the code, we do some simple modifications to the original code: <br> For attackers, we do not split the IMDB, Yelp, and SST-2 dataset into train and validation during the poisoning, instead, we only use the last epoch of the model as the victim model.
+We keep the same setting for all attacking methods. acc_threshold= 0.85, penalty_coefficient = 0.15  <br>

 About the FDK setting:
 To follow the previous attacker settings (StyleBkd and HiddenKiller), I assume the attacker